 Horton-in-Ribblesdale lies below the huge sphinx-like form of Pen-y-ghent, one of the iconic Yorkshire Three Peaks .
 It is the preferred starting point for the Three Peaks Walk, a challenge walk requiring the combined ascent of some 7,000 feet (2,000 metres) onto the summits of Pen-y-ghent, Whernside and Ingleborough within 12 hours.
 It's also on the Pennine Way and is easily accessible via the famous Settle-Carlisle Railway

 The village has two traditional pubs, The Crown lies right on the Pennine Way and welcomes weary walkers with log fires and local ales, as does the Golden Lion which has a stone flagged bar area especially for those with muddy boots and maybe the odd dog in tow.
-You will find the celebrated Pen-y-ghent Café and shop in the centre of Horton.
-It is known as the official start and timing point for the Three Peaks Walk because of the old ticket punching machine inside.
-You can time yourself in a more modern way using our official Yorkshire Three Peaks app, sales of which fund essential path repairs on the challenge route.
+You can time yourself using our official Yorkshire Three Peaks app, sales of which fund essential path repairs on the challenge route.